Q:Â What does SafeStudents Online monitor?

 Q:Â Will SafeStudents Online work if my child has their page set to “private”?

-A: Yes, SafeStudents Online is an app that is installed on their social network account.
-The app gives us permission to monitor the child’s posts, comments, photos, etc. So even if their account is set to “private” we will be able to alert you on inappropriate activity.
+A: Yes, the Bark app is installed on their social network account.
+Bark is granted permission to monitor the child’s posts, comments, photos, etc. So even if their account is set to “private” we will be able to alert you on inappropriate activity.

-Q:Â What happens if my child deletes the SafeStudents Online app?
+Q:Â What happens if my child deletes the Bark app?

 Q:Â What is SafeStudents Online?